SOC Analyst Career Path: Certification, Role, Salary, and More

 What is a SOC Analyst?

-A security operations center (SOC) analyst is a frontline cybersecurity professional that is placed in a team of other analysts and experts.
+A security operations center (SOC) analyst is a frontline cybersecurity professional.
 These groups will either serve a single entity exclusively or be used as an outsource security for multiple clients.
-The position of a SOC analyst is a beginner position designed for recruits in the field of information security.

 Cybersecurity SOC Analyst